zabop/ndveye/readme.md

 We pass the result of the convolution to [photutils.segmentation.detect_sources](https://photutils.readthedocs.io/en/stable/api/photutils.segmentation.detect_sources.html) [here](https://github.com/zabop/ndveye/blob/4a51d134087c3739b86498a585cf05a853f4e1a2/ndveye_algorithm.py#L236C27-L236C64).
 Users can specify the *threshold* parameter of this function through the *Detection threshold* input field; the *npixels* parameter through the *Minimum pixel count* input field; and the *connectivity* parameter throught the *Connectivity: use 8 instead of 4* checkbox.

+[The next step](https://github.com/zabop/ndveye/blob/4a51d134087c3739b86498a585cf05a853f4e1a2/ndveye_algorithm.py#L243C28-L243C66) is source deblending, performed via [photutils.segmentation.deblend_sources](https://photutils.readthedocs.io/en/stable/api/photutils.segmentation.deblend_sources.html).
+The user specified *Minimum pixel count* is used again as the *npixels* parameter.
+The *nlevels* and *contrast* parameters are set via the *Number of deblending thresholds* and the *Minimum contrast for object separation* input fields.

+After these steps, detected sources (in the corn counting case: sources = corn plants) are polygonized & georeferenced through ordinary geospatial methods: no more astronomy software is involved.

 ## II.
 Example workflows

 ### II.1 Corn counting